CopelandMIT/labx_master/radar_code/README.md

 # **Infineon Radar SDK Setup on Raspberry Pi (32-bit) with Debian Bookworm**

-This guide walks you through the process of setting up a 32-bit Raspberry Pi OS (Debian Bookworm) for development with the Infineon Radar SDK.
-It includes installing the SDK, setting up a Python virtual environment with the required dependencies, and configuring time synchronization using GPS PPS with Chrony.
+This guide walks you through setting up a 32-bit Raspberry Pi OS (Debian Bookworm) for development with the Infineon Radar SDK.
+It includes installing the SDK, setting up a Python virtual environment with the required dependencies, and configuring time synchronization using a GPS PPS SBC over LAN with Chrony.

 ## **Table of Contents**